Senna Jawa

 Neo you often write wonderful poetry.
 Charley, you're a good poet and crazy girl.
 Cloudy, I don't you, but congrats!

 All the nominees deserve a big congratulations for being recognized.
 I know that all the nominees on the influential list deserve it.
 I've watched every single one of them put forth a lot of effort on the poetry forum this year.
-A :rose: to you all.
+A to you all.